MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/omni-channel-provision-license.md

 Quick customer engagement and problem solving help improve customer satisfaction.
 Omni-channel Engagement Hub provides a modern, customizable, high-productivity app that lets agents help customers across different channels via a unified interface.

 Omni-channel Engagement Hub lets customers start a conversation with a support agent via social media but then seamlessly transition to another channel, such as email, text, or chat.
-It lets you choose the channel that suits your business needs, and helps guarantee that a high level of responsive, quality service is received across channels.
+It lets organizations choose the channel that suits their business needs, and helps guarantee that a high level of responsive, quality service is received across channels.

 As an administrator, you can provision Omni-channel Engagement Hub by purchasing an add-on in the Microsoft Office portal.
 You can set up the add-on from the Dynamics 365 Administration Center, and then start using it in one or more organizations.

 > [!NOTE]
 > If you've set up a trial version, you should purchase the add-on license after the trial expires.
-Otherwise, the application will be suspended.
+Otherwise, your access to the application will be suspended.

-The following illustration shows the complete provisioning and licensing cycle for the omni-channel application.
+The following illustration shows the complete provisioning and licensing cycle for the omni-channel engagement hub.

 ![Provisioning and licensing cycle](../media/provision-cycle.png)